Cold Jupiters and small planets: Friends, foes, or indifferent? A search for correlations with the largest exoplanet samples: Results

 \subsection{SP-CJ relations as a function of SP and CJ multiplicity}

-We explored possible SP-CJ trends as a function of SP multiplicity, for which purpose we chose the $0.3-13\,\Mjup$ mass range (instead of $0.5-20\,\Mjup$), given the higher number of systems with both CJs and SPs (27 compared to 23).
-Indeed, if the presence of CJs really hindered the formation/migration of SPs, a lower degree of SP multiplicity would be expected in the presence of CJs, for instance because low-mass ``jumpers'' overtaking the CJ towards inner orbits most likely form a single SP system (see Fig.~3 in \citealt{2015ApJ...800L..22I}).
-By comparing the frequency of multiple systems with a number of SPs $n_{\rm p}\geq2$ in the SP sub-samples with and without CJs, we found $f_{n_{\rm p}\geq2,\rm w/\,CJ}=37^{+10}_{-8}\%$ (10 out of 27 systems) and $f_{n_{\rm p}\geq2,\rm w/o\,CJ}=43^{+4}_{-3}\%$ (81 out of 190 systems), respectively; these rates are statistically consistent within the uncertainties.
+We explored possible SP-CJ trends as a function of SP multiplicity.
+For this analysis, we adopted the $0.3-13\,\Mjup$ mass range (instead of $0.5-20\,\Mjup$), given the higher number of systems with both CJs and SPs (27 compared to 23).
+If the presence of CJs hinders the formation or migration of SPs, one would expect a lower degree of SP multiplicity in the presence of CJs.
+For example, low-mass ``jumpers'' overtaking the CJ towards inner orbits are more likely to form single SP systems (see Fig.~3 in \citealt{2015ApJ...800L..22I}).
+By comparing the frequency of multiple systems with a number of SPs $n_{\rm p}\geq2$ in the SP subsamples with and without CJs, we find $f_{n_{\rm p}\geq2,\rm w/\,CJ}=37^{+10}_{-8}\%$ (10 out of 27 systems) and $f_{n_{\rm p}\geq2,\rm w/o\,CJ}=43^{+4}_{-3}\%$ (81 out of 190 systems), respectively.
+These rates are statistically consistent within uncertainties.

-We also searched for possible (anti)correlations as a function of CJ multiplicity to investigate whether two (or more) CJs may hinder the formation of SPs more than a single CJ system (Sect.~\ref{introduction}).
-To this end, we compared the frequency of single SPs in systems with one CJ to that in systems with two (or more) CJs; indeed, the latter should be higher if two (or more) CJs had a more deleterious effect than a single CJ on the formation of multiple SP systems.
-We did not find any evidence for that: the rates of single SP systems with one CJ and two CJs are compatible, namely $63^{+9}_{-12}\%$ (12 out of 19 systems) and $62^{+13}_{-18}\%$ (5 out of 8 systems), respectively (see Fig.~\ref{fig:SP_CJ}).
+We also searched for possible (anti)correlations as a function of CJ multiplicity to investigate whether two or more CJs may hinder SP formation more than a single CJ system (Sect.~\ref{introduction}).
+To this end, we compared the frequency of single SPs in systems with one CJ to that in systems with two (or more) CJs.
+The latter should be higher if two or more CJs have a more deleterious effect than a single CJ on the formation of multiple SP systems.
+We find no evidence for this: the rates of single SP systems with one CJ and two CJs are compatible, namely $63^{+9}_{-12}\%$ (12 out of 19 systems) and $62^{+13}_{-18}\%$ (5 out of 8 systems), respectively (see Fig.~\ref{fig:SP_CJ}).